CreativeInquiry/terrapattern-website/content/faq.md

 Behind the scenes, Terrapattern's search is based on two tricks.

 The first trick is a deep convolutional neural network (DCNN).
-We feed the DCNN hundreds of thousands of satellite images that have categorized in [OpenStreetMap](https://www.openstreetmap.org/), teaching it to predict the category of a place from a satellite photo.
+We feed the DCNN hundreds of thousands of satellite images that have been categorized in [OpenStreetMap](https://www.openstreetmap.org/), teaching it to predict the category of a place from a satellite photo.
 In the process, it learns which visual features are important for classifying satellite imagery.
-After training, we compute descriptions for millions more satellite photos that cover various regions of interest.
+After training, we compute descriptions for millions more satellite photos that cover various regions of interest, such as New York City.
 When we want to find places that are similar to your query, we just find places with similar descriptions.

 It can take a long time to search all the descriptions, so we have another trick.
 The [CoverTree](https://github.com/manzilzaheer/CoverTree) algorithm precomputes relationships between the descriptions, allowing us to do a search in just a second or two.